 - Power Options: 9V battery or external power supply.

-- Pedal Sweep Range: Wide range of motion for distinct wah tones.
+- Pedal Sweep Range: Wide range of motion for wah tones.

 - True Tone Buffer: Preserves signal and maximizes tonal clarity.